Demand sparks key appointments to Midlands Forensics Team

 A leading professional services firm is expanding its Birmingham-based accounting team to satisfy growing demand.

-Heidi joins from KPMG as Associate Director with more that 25 years of accounting experience, while Neil and Laurel arrive from BDO and Mazars respectively.
+Heidi formerly of KPMG, joins as Associate Director with more than 25 years of accounting experience, while Neil and Laurel arrive from BDO and Mazars respectively.

 The new appointments join Martin Chapman, Partner, and an Assistant, Jaden Reynolds, who launched Baldwins’ Forensic Accounting service in Birmingham last March.